lederer/react-showtime/README.md

 ### What React Showtime is not

+React Showtime is **not for sophisticated animations**, as it works purely with CSS `transition`, not `animation`.
+Consider a more full-featured library like react-spring for those.

 React Showtime is **not for transitions that do not involve mounting/unmounting**.
 It was created specifically as a sort of shim for conditional rendering.

-React Showtime is **not for sophisticated animations**.
-Consider a more full-featured library like react-spring for those.
+(That said, if you set `startWithTransition` to `true` and ignore the `isMounted`, `show`, and `hide` return values, it will execute a single transition on the initial mount, which can be nice for, say, adding flair to an initial page load.)

 ## Getting Started